Setting Up Rockets

 Building a rocket rack

-If you are planning on firing a larger number of rockets, want to simplify setting up on the night, or want something easier to work with on hard surfaces, then we recommend building a rocket rack.
+If you are planning on firing a larger number of rockets, want to simplify setting up on the night, or want something easier to work with on hard surfaces, then I recommend building a rocket rack.

 In its basic form this is just a wooden frame with multiple tubes attached.
 Suitable tubes would be plastic conduit from DIY stores (make sure it’s rigid and straight though) or metal piping.
 You’ll need a diameter sufficient for the largest rocket stick you’ll be loading.

-We don’t recommend using very large tubes such as scaffold and dropping the complete rockets in as it can cause unstable take offs.
+I don’t recommend using very large tubes such as scaffold and dropping the complete rockets in as it can cause unstable take offs.

 When attaching your tubes you’ll need to secure them in place.
 This can be done with cable ties if you’re using a top and bottom brace, or gaffa tape if you have a vertical bar for each tube.
 Any method of securing the tube that’s hit by the launch sparks will deteriorate and burn through in time though, so keep this in mind.